Alix1713/teambuilder/README.md

 **What is does**
 This is a team builder, you input your team and it builds you a project board with everyone's information.
+Open your command line type in node index.js and follow the prompts.

 ![Code Snippet](./src/codesnip.png)
+Simple Classes used

 ## Built With